stuart/elixir-webdriver/README.md

 You will need to have PhantomJS and/or FireFox installed for this to work.
 Currently I have only tested extensively on OSX, and Ubuntu Linux.
 It should work on most UNIX like platforms.
 There is some rudimentary windows support code in here but I'm pretty sure that Firfox won't work.

+## Changelog

+* 2014-02-08 Update to version 0.2.0 Supports Elixir 0.12.3
+             Latest ibrowse, which fixes a phantomjs issue.